-Before you do anything rushed, do this two step analysis to find the problem:
+Before you do anything rushed, do this two step analysis to help find the problem:

 - First, look carefully at your situation and your personality type.
 Are you the type of person that has problems with lots of people?
 Do you have problems with your doctor?
 Your claims manager?
 Your spouse?
 Do you have a problem with authority figures?
 Do you have unrealistic expectations?
 Answer these questions truthfully and then look at how you have handled the attorney/client relationship.
 If you have problems with most everybody then the problem with your attorney is probably your personal problem.
 For you, I suggest that you don’t replace your attorney, rather try and work it out.